MugilanGN/Pseudocode-Compiler/README.md

 # Pseudocode-Compiler

 A modular Pseudocode compiler that compiles IGCSE pseudocode to LLVM IR.
-The IR can then be executed via other tools apart of the LLVM project.
+The IR can then be executed via other tools, like lli, that are a part of the LLVM project.
+Thus, an executable for any platform (Linux, Windows, Mac OS, etc.,) can be generated.

 ## Installlation